fatData/NLP/README.md

-CMPT 413 Final Project - Sentiment Analysis of Movie Reviews
+Sentiment Analysis of Movie Reviews

-Instructions for TA/Prof:

 (Note the motivation was to improve upon the results from the 2011 paper http://ai.stanford.edu/~amaas/papers/wvSent_acl2011.pdf by focusing on using a more effective vectorization method.
 Also, I am aware there are more advanced ML models that could have been used such as